rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 *Terminating* an app refers to shutting down the app's container and reclaiming any memory, CPU, etc. that it was consuming.

-*Sleeping* an app refers to putting the app into a state where it does not use CPU cycles, which allows the platform to optimise memory consumption.
+*Hibernating* an app refers to putting the app into a state where it does not use CPU cycles, which allows the platform to optimise memory consumption.

-*Waking* an app refers to copying a Sleeping app back into the memory space of a compatible process so that it resumes where it left off.
+*Waking* an app refers to copying a Hibernating app back into the memory space of a compatible process so that it resumes where it left off.

 ## 2. Table of Contents